What Is the Difference Between a Babysitter and a Nanny?

 What Is a Nanny?

 A nanny is someone who is fully invested in a child's development and well-being.
 Generally, a nanny will care for children full-time while both parents work.
-It's a nanny's responsibility to create daily schedules and engage in activities to ensure healthy mental, physical and emotional growth in the children they care for.
-Most nannies will be tasked with preparing meals, helping with household work (dishes, laundry, etc.), driving the children to and from activities and assisting with homework.
+It's a nanny's responsibility to create daily schedules and engage in activities to ensure healthy mental, physical, and emotional growth in the children they care for.
+Most nannies will be tasked with preparing meals, helping with household work (e.g., dishes, laundry, etc.), driving the children to and from activities and assisting with homework.

 Nannies often become part of the family, bonding with the children in a different way than parents do.
-Sure, nothing can replace Mom or Dad, but children will bond with that special someone who sings with them at music class, teaches them to use the potty and drives them to and from soccer practice.
-Some families consider their nannies co-parents or partners in parenting, getting info from their nannies on their child's development and interests or asking their nannies to help their kids cope with losses and stress.
+Some families consider their nannies co-parents or partners in parenting, getting information from their nannies on their child's development and interests, or asking their nannies to help their kids cope with losses and stress.

-Because the job of a nanny is much like that of a parent, most families and nannies work together to create a nanny contract that lays out all terms and conditions of the job, including vacation time, sick days and much more.
-To learn more about what's included in nanny contracts, read Do You Need a Nanny Contract?
+Because the job of a nanny is much like that of a parent, most families and nannies work together to create a nanny contract that lays out all terms and conditions of the job, including vacation time, sick days, and more.

 What Is a Part-Time Nanny?

 Some families need a mix of babysitter and nanny.
 They need someone to care for their kids a few hours a week (maybe only Monday through Wednesday or only after school).
-But they want a caregiver who will be more involved that a typical babysitter.
+But they want a child care provider who will be more involved than a typical babysitter.
 A part-time nanny is usually the answer.
 This option can provide the best of both worlds for families trying to juggle responsibilities.